 For us frogs especially, the pool is a major factor when it comes to picking a hotel, and we know that is the case for most of you families too.
 With nearly year-round warm temps in Orlando, no matter what season you visit, it's almost always pool time.
 Luckily, I'm hoppy to report that there are great Disney World pools at all price points.
 No matter which hotel you pick, your tadpoles are going to love it!
 (You moms and dads will love our Disney World hotel room discounts.)
 Today we're diving into our favorite Walt Disney World Resort hotel pools so you can make your best pick.

 As mentioned above, aside from a handful of days, one of the things that is toadally awesome about visiting Orlando is you can swim year-round.
 Disney's hotel pools (plus water parks Blizzard Beach and Typhoon Lagoon) are heated, so Lily and I always pack our swimsuits — even in winter.
 And since it pretty much feels like summer in Orlando from March through November, it's always nice to take a park break and head to the hotel pool.

-Every resort hotel boasts one fabulous feature pool, and many offer an additional "quiet" pool or pools, usually set among rooms instead of the lobbies.
+Every resort hotel boasts one fabulous feature pool, and many offer an additional "quiet" pool or pools, usually set among rooms instead of near the lobbies.
 While most of them aren't themed, a handful of them have made it onto our list of the best pools at Disney World.

 Ranking Disney World's pools isn't an easy task — there are so many great pools to choose from — but there's one clear winner.
 (You diehard Disney fanatics probably already know the answer, but let's not hop ahead.)